- Risk Management

 The University’s Information Security Program is based on requirements established in UW Administrative Policy Statements (APS).
 These policy statements establish roles and responsibilities for information security, privacy, and data protection; incident reporting and management requirements; and information security controls and operational practices.
 For specific requirements and the full scope of each policy, see the individual Administrative Policy Statements linked below.

 The University of Washington protects the confidentiality, integrity, and availability of its information assets while balancing the needs of teaching, learning, and research.
 It is not possible or feasible to protect every aspect of the University’s network while supporting the University’s mission of preserving, advancing and disseminating knowledge.
-The Office of the CISO provides information security strategy, vision, and coordination across the University.
+The Office of Information Security provides information security strategy, vision, and coordination across the University.
 Executive heads of University organizations are responsible for the risks associated with their assets.
 Information security is everyone’s responsibility.

 Risk Management Practices